gorkaMaksymilian/FinancesServer/README.md

 Electricity bill adds to FixedCosts every other month. (base is MonthOfFirstPayment)

-CSS Isolation did not work so i used ether inline CSS or style section
+CSS Isolation did not work so i use ether inline CSS or style section

 ## Technologies